 When you begin showing an active interest in your dreams, you will begin to remember them.
 Dream work is like tending a beautiful garden: Seeds must be planted (set your intention to remember), it must be fertilized and watered (record, ponder, discuss), weeded (read, research, study), and finally harvested (interpreted and applied).
 Following these steps, with patience and dedication, should ensure a bountiful harvest.

 For those interested:

-Other dream teachers that I recommend: Fran Kramer, Henry Reed, Bobbie Ann Pimm, Robert Moss, and Ryan Hurd.
-They can be found on Facebook and Twitter.
+-I am a certified dream interpretation teacher and interpreter.
+Other dream teachers that I recommend include Fran Kramer, Henry Reed, Bobbie Ann Pimm, Robert Moss, and Ryan Hurd. --See our Additional Resources page for more information.

 -We also offer dream interpretations through our Shop page.